Earning a living... 職歴

 Coach (American Football)

 2005 - 2010 Johoku Gakuen - (Hiroshima) Taught football and life transferable skills utilizing discipline, rigorous training, and competitive adversity.
 Designed and administered a teaching and training regimen to specifically suit the academic environment at this particular school.
 Johoku is isolated from the majority of the other high school football programs in Japan.
 The team was comprised of first and second year high school students.
 All objectives were achieved without school funding.
 For details see blog links: .Football in Japan...
-Still in the game... , The hardest working boys in Western Japan... , .The first scrimmage... , .A kick in the pants... , .Gambling to survive...
+Still in the game... , The hardest working boys in Western Japan... , .The first scrimmage... , .Kicking pants... , .Gambling to survive...

 ..